amegavi08/simple_shell/README.md

-This is the readme file for the simple shell project
+This is the readme file for the simple shell project.